Rooftop solar project – reducing the University’s carbon footprint

-Solar panels installed on the roof of the Gateway Building at the University of St Andrews.
+Solar panels on the roof of The Gateway building at the North Haugh at the University of St Andrews

-The University of St Andrews strategy 2022-2027 sets out how we will integrate sustainability in our governance and decision-making processes, accelerating progress towards the Carbon Net Zero 2035 and wider goals in the University’s Environmental Sustainability Strategy.
+The University Strategy 2022-2027 sets out how we will integrate sustainability in our governance and decision-making processes, accelerating progress towards the carbon Net Zero 2035 and wider goals in the University’s Environmental Sustainability Strategy.
 The delivery of additional renewable technologies is a fundamental component of the infrastructure needed to ensure the world-leading future of the University of St Andrews.

-The main project objectives are to: maximise potential solar installation at the University from available spaces; increase energy security by reducing impact of future utility cost rises to the University; and to standardise the Solar Specification for the University, allowing additional expansion in the future to help meet out net zero commitments.
+The main project objectives are to maximise potential solar installation at the University from available spaces, increase energy security by reducing the impact of future utility cost rises to the University, and to standardise the solar specification for the University, allowing additional expansion in the future to help meet our Net Zero commitments.

-The project will install around 1,100kWp of rooftop solar generation, equivalent to around 4.8% of total annual electrical usage by the University.
-For context, this is enough power for around 500 medium sized homes.
-This will be delivered across 42 buildings within the estate, with an anticipated fiscal saving of around £240,000 and carbon saving of 200 tCO2e per annum.
+The project will generate around 1,100kWp of rooftop solar power for the University, equivalent to around 4.8% of total annual electrical consumption.
+For context, this is enough power for around 500 medium-sized homes.
+This will be delivered to 42 (now 38) buildings across the University estate, equating to a carbon saving of 200 tCO2e per annum.
+The project is funded through a low carbon loan from the Scottish Funding Council’s (SFC) University Financial Transactions Programme.

 The project will explore installing the PV arrays on the following University buildings, subject to final design and suitability.